fastlane/docs/docs/getting-started/ios/fastlane-swift.md

 ## Get Started (SPM) (Beta)

-Swift Package Manager support is included as a preliminar support which allows the combination of other SPM packages with _fastlane_.
+Swift Package Manager support is included as a preliminary feature that allows the usage of _fastlane_ with other SPM packages.

 ### Step 1